annasmoths/annas-moths-f3a71/src/pages/posts/basic-rules-for-walking-in-the-mountains.md

 date: '2021-03-20'
 subtitle: Best night of 2021  so far with sixteen moths of four species.
 ---
-Friday night is [Garden Moth Scheme](http://www.gardenmoths.org.uk/) night and was the first in 2021 for any moths to turn up.
-Despite "no moths" still being useful data, it was satisfying to find sixteen  moths of four different species.
+Friday night is [Garden Moth Scheme](http://www.gardenmoths.org.uk/) night and was the first in 2021 for any moths to turn up in my garden.
+Despite "no moths" still being useful data for the scheme, it was satisfying to wake up to sixteen moths of four different species.
 The temperature went from 4.5 - 8.4°C well above freezing but not exactly warm, but the covering of cloud and waxing crescent moon no doubt helped.

+### Hebrew Character, Orthosia Gothica

+8 individuals